 The heyday of extreme couponing is passed (thank goodness), but that doesn’t mean people still aren’t using coupons!
 Coupons are a great way to try out new products as well as save on the items your family already purchases on a regular basis.

-If you want to get started with couponing but aren’t sure the steps to take, consider this your intro on couponing for beginners.
+If you want to get started with couponing but aren’t sure about the steps to take, consider this your intro to couponing for beginners.
 Class, let’s get started with Couponing 101!

 There’s a lot that goes into using coupons – in fact, whole books have been written about it! – but this how-to will give you a solid overview of the basics.